 'binarySeconds' - the specified length must be 4 bytes.

-'binaryMillseconds' - the specified length must be 8 bytes.Any of the packed decimal values - the maximum specified length is implementation defined.
+'binaryMillseconds' - the specified length must be 8 bytes.

+Any of the packed decimal values - the representation maximum specified length is implementation defined but must be at least 17 (corresponding to calendar pattern 'yyyyMMddhhmmssSSS').